Jerry Springer's Life is a Cautionary Tale of Greed

 If Springer had been given a chance to do it all over again, would he have stopped the physical violence of his show and sacrificed his wealth?

 We’ll never know what he would have done, but we can learn from his choices.
-Maybe that’s the legacy of his life, a cautionary tale for anyone doing any job.
+Maybe that’s his legacy, a cautionary tale for anyone doing any job.

 Don’t only think about the money.
 Say no to bad choices presented to you by others.
 Only do the work you and your mother would be proud of.

-If you do that, chances are you’ll leave the world in a better place because you can’t take your money to the afterlife.
+If you do that, you’ll probably leave the world in a better place because you can’t take your money to the afterlife.

-Leaving the world a better place, and leaving behind a positive legacy for your family members, are the only things that matter.
+The only things that matter are leaving the world a better place and leaving behind a positive legacy for your family members.